In Delaware, students looking to get hold of their GED diploma can take the four independent GED subtests online or at a GED testing center.

 To qualify for taking the four GED subtests online, students need to score in the “green” zone on the official GED Ready® practice test.
 An online proctor will oversee the process.
 To read more, check out this post: introducing online GED testing.

-GED – How To Get Started
+GED – How to Get Started

 Registration for the GED exam must be done online via GED.com and MyGED.
 Become perfectly prepared to successfully sit for the exam, and you can benefit very well from the free support this website offers, thanks to cooperation with Onsego GED Prep.